HuCSandbox/jptr/README.md

 # jptr
 evdl personal
-A test directory for sharing a repository.
+A test repository for sharing.